-- Keep a register of attendance at the beginning of every morning and afternoon session, recording absence using the Department of Education's Attendance Codes. - Give a 'late code' (L) to children who arrive after class registration - 9.10am and ask the adult bringing the child to school to sign our 'late book' giving the reason for the lateness.
-If your child has a persistent late record you will be asked to meet with the Headteacher to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time. - Give an unauthorised code (U) to children who arrive after 9.30am when no valid reason for lateness/absence has been provided. - Contact families (First day Response) when no reason for absence has been received by the school.
-If no contact can be made then an unauthorised code (0) will be given - Monitor absence/attendance closely and inform parents/carers when there is a concern. - Use incentives to promote high attendance, such as a range of extracurricular activities for children that enable them to graduate from Children's University.
-Parents will be warned if their child's attendance decreases that their child will not be able to take part if their attendance does not show an improving picture in two weeks.
-This is then monitored two weeks later. - Make a formal referral to the Education Welfare Officer (EWO) when a child's attendance falls below 92%. - Work in partnership with the Education Welfare Officer to offer support to families in overcoming barriers to good attendance and punctuality.
+- Keep a register of attendance at the beginning of every morning and afternoon session, recording absence using the Department of Education's Attendance Codes. - Give a 'late code' (L) to children who arrive after registration 8.55am and ask the adult bringing the child to school to give the reason for the lateness.
+If your child has a persistent late record you will be asked to meet with a member of the safeguarding team to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time. - Give an unauthorised code (U) to children who arrive after 10:00am when no valid reason for lateness/absence has been provided.
+This results in an absence for the session. - Contact families (First day Response) when no reason for absence has been received by the school.
+If no contact can be made, then an unauthorised code (0) will be given.
+School will contact parents on each day of absence if no contact with school has been made. - Monitor absence/attendance closely and inform parents/carers when there is a concern. - Make a formal referral to the Education Welfare Officer (EWO) when a child's attendance falls below 90%. - Work in partnership with the Education Welfare Officer to offer support to families in overcoming barriers to good attendance and punctuality.